hydruga/Go_Csv/app1/README.md

-I have not really worked with CSV data using go.
+I have not really worked with CSV data using go, typically I would default to python and use pandas.

-Using a basic file of data, simulating purchases of items I explore parsing the csv file, using data from the file to obtain a percentage of of the values therein And also find the total item count to determine the item with the most purchases.
+That said, this is my attempt at doing a few things with csv data.

+One attempt uses Standard Library and the other will use Gota which is very similar to pandas dataframe.